gtormo/recipepuppy-middleware/README.md

 - MongoDB
 - Docker & Docker Compose

-## Technologies Used
+## Prerequisites

+These packages are required:

 - NodeJS
+- npm

+> if you want to run the project using containers, install:

-- TypeScript
+- docker
-- MongoDB
+- docker-compose
-- Docker & Docker Compose

 ## Features